Someblueman/brum-brum-tracker/README.md

 ## Background

-My son Teddy is turning 2 soon, and **ABSOLUTELY** loves machines of all sorts, and since we live in a part of the UK that sees quite a few flights arriving and departing the London area airports, I thought I would build a small tracker that alerts him that there's about to be an airplane flying overhead.
+My son Teddy is turning 2 soon, and **ABSOLUTELY** loves machines of all sorts (or as he referes to them, "brum brums"), and since we live in a part of the UK that see quite a few flights arriving and departing the London area airports, I thought I would build a small tracker that alerts him that there's about to be an airplane flying overhead.
 It was also an opportunity to play around with some of the recent agentic AI models

 ## Features